 However, it also means you’re giving up potentially precious shutter speed for the sake of safety.
 Let’s be honest here, it’s not when we’re metering 1/500 with a 50 mm lens that we care about camera shake.
 It’s those cases where we’re trying to get every bit of shutter speed in the dark and still have a sharp picture.
 In these situations loosing 1/3 to 2/3rds of a stop using an overly safe rule of thumb can be a problem.

 There is a tidy solution though…

-Use the Camera as a Calculator
+For Posterity: Use the Camera as a Calculator

 By dialing in exposure compensation to adjust the meter exposure, you can quickly see if the meter exposure is fast enough to meet the suggested rule of thumb.

 Here are the adjustments either working up from the old hand holding rule of thumb or down from the recommended new one.: